lukestrickland/ggdmc/README.md

 ## Contributors

-The C++, R documentations, helper R codes and R pacakging are developed by Yi-Shin Lin.
+The documentation, C++ codes, R helper functions and pacakging are developed by Yi-Shin Lin.
 The R codes (in DMC) are developed by Andrew Heathcote.
-If there is any bug, please report to the [author](mailto:yishin.lin@utas.edu.au).
+If there is any bug, please report to [me](mailto:yishin.lin@utas.edu.au).

 ## License